-When we hosted a discussion titled “What Led You to Buddhism?” in 2011, we asked participants to share the stories of how they came to learn more about Buddhism.
+In 2011, Tricycle hosted a discussion titled “What Led You to Buddhism?” in which participants were asked to share the stories of how they came to learn more about Buddhism.
 While reading through the discussion from people of many different backgrounds and traditions, one common theme became immediately apparent: Buddhist books.

-As we continued to read through the comments, it occurred to us that we should compile all the Buddhist books for beginners mentioned into a list, and that such a list, composed solely of personal accounts of life-altering realizations, could be quite special.
+It occurred to us that we should compile all the Buddhist books for beginners and that such a list, composed solely of personal accounts of life-altering realizations, could be quite special.
 We created that list in 2011 (read the original here), and asked readers to suggest more.
-Here is an updated list incorporating that feedback:
+Here is an updated list of the best books for those new to Buddhism, plus some suggested reading for the more seasoned practitioner:

 Buddhist Philosophy: Essential Readings